nadeo/trackmania-doc/docs/nadeo-importer/04-how-to-create-the-meshparams-xml-file.md

 - `MetalTrans`: mostly used on screens
 - `NotCollidable`: used for decals, to... not be collidable.
 But instead of using this PhysicsId, you should rather use the `_notcollidable_` prefix in your fbx objects, as described in section [How to create the fbx file].
 - `Pavement`: used in the colorable CustomBricks material
+- `Plastic`: used in inflatable items introduced in June 2021 update
 - `ResonantMetal`: also used in black platform blocks, usually makes a noise on collision
 - `RoadIce`: used in "bobsleigh" ice blocks
 - `RoadSynthetic`: used in bump roads